- Tech Insight

-When LBA 0 is aligned to the first virtual 512-byte block in the 4K physical sector, the logical to physical alignment condition for 512-byte emulation is termed Alignment 0.
+When LBA 0 is aligned to the first virtual 512-byte block in the 4K physical sector, the logical-to-physical alignment condition for 512-byte emulation is termed Alignment 0.
 Another possible alignment is when LBA 0 is aligned to the second virtual 512-byte block in the 4K physical sector.
 This situation is termed Alignment 1 and is shown in comparison to the Alignment 0 condition in Figure 9.
 There are six additional possibilities for unaligned partitions that can result in read-modify-write events similar to the Alignment 1 condition.

 Figure 9.
 Alignment Conditions

-Alignment 0 conditions work very well with the new 4K sectors in the Advanced Format standard.
+Alignment 0 conditions work very well with the 4K sectors in the Advanced Format standard.
 This is because a hard drive can easily map eight contiguous 512-byte sectors into a single 4K sector.
 This is accomplished by storing 512-byte write requests in the hard drive’s cache until enough contiguous 512-byte blocks are received that form a 4K sector.
-Since modern computing applications deal with chunks of data which are typically larger than 4K, runts are extremely rare.
+Since modern computing applications deal with chunks of data that are typically larger than 4K, runts are extremely rare.
 However, the Alignment 1 situation is another matter.

-When hard drive partitions are created that result in an unaligned condition as shown in Figure 9, this results in read-modify-write cycles that can slow hard drive performance.
+When hard drive partitions are created that result in an unaligned condition, as shown in Figure 9, this results in read-modify-write cycles that can slow hard drive performance.
 This is the key condition that must be avoided in the implementation of Advanced Format hard drives, and is discussed later.

 Preparing for and Managing the 4K Transition